The only glad tidings

 We are made of the stuff of eternity.
-We are eternal beings, children of the Almighty God, whose name is Endless13 and who promises eternal blessings without number.
+We are eternal beings, children of the Almighty God, whose name is Endless and who promises eternal blessings without number.
 Endings are not our destiny.

 The more we learn about the gospel of Jesus Christ, the more we realize that endings here in mortality are not endings at all.
 They are merely interruptions– temporary pauses that one day will seem small compared to the eternal joy awaiting the faithful.

-Every other good news pales in comparison to this message.
+Most people on earth know nothing about the eons they lived as children of a loving Heavenly Father.
+Most do not know that loved ones lost are not lost at all.
+Most do not know that marriages and other cherished relationships can last beyond the grave.
+I don't know that we who have this knowledge fully appreciate how terrifying life may be without it.
 Every other good news loses its goodness without this message.
-The Gospel of Jesus Christ is the one and only source of lasting joy in this life and the life to come.
-And The Church of Jesus Christ of Latter-Day Saints is the one and only way to access that joy.
+The Gospel of Jesus Christ is the only source of lasting joy in this life and the life to come.
+And The Church of Jesus Christ of Latter-Day Saints is the only way to access that joy.

 "Wherefore, how great the importance to make these things known unto the inhabitants of the earth."